dnmfarrell/berrybrew/doc/Create a Release.md

     - Update the `README.md` file with the zip archive's new SHA sum
     - Update the `README.md` file with the new version from the API's `Version()` method
+    - Creates a Markdown version of the Changes file

 - If you had any custom configuration files in place before running the `dev\release.pl` script, run `perl dev\post_release.pl` to put them back to their proper location